RMCodesGH/REM-Codes/README.md

 # Hi.
 I'm REM.
 I am a programmer.
-I program primarily in Java, Python, and C#.\
+I program primarily in Java, Python, and C#.

+I have been programming since I was 7.

 I am a part of Atomic Robotics, an FTC team that builds competitive robots to solve problems and complete challenges.